xma711/notebook/programming/swift/README.md

 Swift
 ---------------------

-Previously Apple uses objective-c for app development for iphone and ipad.
+Previously Apple uses objective-c for app development for iPhone and iPad.
-In 2014 apple annouced a new language Swift that will be used for app development instead.
+In 2014 apple announced a new language Swift that will be used for app development instead.

 Overall reference: sams teach you swift in 24 hours (swift 1.0)

-install swift in linux
+install swift in Linux
 --------------------------

 Swift is for the Apple app development platform xcode6.

-However, the language itself can be installed in ubuntu linux.
+However, the language itself can be installed in Ubuntu Linux.
 Just follow: https://swift.org/download/#using-downloads
 (anyway it is just to download a tar, and export it to somewhere that PATH knows.)

-To check how to write a program in swift in linux, refer to the example folder.
+To check how to write a program in swift in Linux, refer to the example folder.
 One reference: https://itsfoss.com/use-swift-linux/